Erica halicacaba

 Photographer: Thabo Maphisa

-Erica halicacaba, commonly bladder heath or gooseberry heath, is a rigid, erect and bushy shrub that reaches 2 m in height.
-The woody branches are brittle, leaf scars sometimes prominent upon the grey bare stems as leaves persist only on the upper, younger ones.
+Erica halicacaba, commonly bladder heath or gooseberry heath, is a rigid, woody shrub that reaches 2 m in height.
+The often gnarled branches are brittle, leaf scars sometimes prominent upon the grey bare stems as leaves persist only on the upper, younger ones.

-The common names are given on account of the gooseberry or bladder-like flowers that grow solitary or in threes at stem-tips.
-There is a five-pointed, whitish cream calyx around the base of the greenish-yellow corolla.
+The common names are given on account of the gooseberry or bladder-like flowers.
 The petals soon turns brown, usually earlier than the sepals.
 The specific name, halicacaba, is derived from the Greek name of the gooseberry, viz. halicacabos.

 The species distribution is limited to some mountains of the Cape Peninsula, including the southern part of Table Mountain.